KarimAziev/igist/README.md

 - `igist-ask-for-description`: Determines when to prompt for a description before posting new gists.
 The default setting prompts for a description before saving a new gist.
-- `igist-enable-copy-gist-url-p`: Specifies whether and when to add the URL of a new or updated gist to the kill ring.
+- `igist-enable-copy-gist-url-p`: Specifies whether and when to addp the URL of a new or updated gist to the kill ring.
 The default setting is after the creation of new gists.
 - `igist-list-format`: Specifies the format of the user's Tabulated